knowthelist/fhem-tablet-ui/README.md

 ####Label widgets
 - **data-get**  : name of the reading to get from FHEM
 - **data-fix**  : keeping a specified number of decimals. (default '-1' -> non-numeric)
-- **data-part** : split position of the space separated value to show or an RegEx
+- **data-part** : part number of the space separated value to show or an RegEx
 - **data-colors** : a array of color values to affect the colour of the label according to the limit value
+- **data-limits-get**  : name of the DEVICE:Reading to colorize the label (default: data-device:data-get)
 - **data-limits** : a array of numeric or RegEx values to affect the colour of the label
+- **data-limits-part**  : part number of the space separated value to show or an RegEx (default '-1' -> all)
 - **data-unit** : add a unit after a numeric value. use encoded strings e.g. "%B0C%0A"
 - **data-substitution**: regex-substitution to apply on the value.
 Standard regex notation (s/regex/subst/modifier) is expected
 - **class**     : small, large, big, bigger, thin, red, green, blue, darker, timestamp, w1x, w2x, w3x